|Nutrition Facts (per serving)|

 One popular use of eel sauce is pictured here: an eel bowl, or unagi don.
 Though it may look somewhat intimidating at first glance, barbecued eel filet is readily available in the freezer section of many Asian grocery stores.
 Simply thaw, heat quickly in the broiler, place over a bowl of steamed rice, and drizzle with your homemade eel sauce.
 It’s a simple, flavorful dish that’s easy to make any night of the week or for a quick lunch.

 1/4 cup mirin

 Gather the ingredients.

 Add the mirin, soy sauce, sake, and granulated sugar to a small saucepan over medium heat.

-Reduce the liquid by approximately one third.
-Remember it will thicken as it cools.
-Test a small amount on a plate and draw a line through the sauce using a finger.
+Reduce the liquid by approximately one-third.
+Remember, it will thicken as it cools.
+To test consistency, place a small amount of the sauce on a plate and draw a line through the sauce using a finger.
 If the line holds, the sauce is reduced enough.
 At room temperature, it should have the consistency of honey.

-When you’ve arrived at the proper consistency, remove from heat.
-Cool somewhat and use it as desired, storing in an airtight container in the refrigerator for up to 2 weeks.
+When it has arrived at the proper consistency, remove from heat.
+Cool somewhat, and use it as desired, storing in an airtight container in the refrigerator for up to 2 weeks.

 - If the sauce comes out too thin, reduce it a bit more.

-- If you accidentally over-reduce it, simply add water a little at a time until the proper consistency is restored, and remember that it will thin a bit when heated.
+- If you accidentally over-reduce it, simply add water a little at a time until the proper consistency is restored.
+Remember that it will thin a bit when heated.

-- Store in a sealed container in the refrigerator for up to three months.
+- Store in a sealed container in the refrigerator for up to two weeks.